Tweet |

 Village life in India in general

 A village is a clustered human settlement or community, larger than a hamlet but smaller than a town, with a population ranging from a few hundred to a few thousand.
 Though often located in rural areas like in this blog post with the photos near Varanasi, the term urban village is also applied to certain urban neighborhoods.
 Villages are normally permanent, with fixed dwellings, however, transient villages can occur.
 Further, the dwellings of a village are fairly close to one another, not scattered broadly over the landscape, as a dispersed settlement.
-In the past, villages were a usual form of community for societies that practise subsistence agriculture, and also for some non-agricultural societies.
+In the past, villages were a usual form of community for societies that practise subsistence agriculture and also for some non-agricultural societies.

-The Industrial Revolution attracted people in larger numbers to work in mills and factories, the concentration of people caused many villages to grow into towns and cities.
-This also enabled specialization of labor and crafts, and development of many trades.
-As the photographer has seen, the trend of urbanization continues, though not always in connection with industrialization.
-Villages have been eclipsed in importance as units of human society and settlement.
-Although many patterns of village life have existed, the typical village was small, consisting of perhaps five to thirty families.
-Homes were situated together for sociability and defence, and land surrounding the living quarters was farmed.
-Traditional fishing villages were based on artisan fishing and located adjacent to fishing grounds.
+"Villages have been eclipsed in importance as units of human society and settlement.
+Although many patterns of village life have existed, the typical village was small, consisting of perhaps 5 to 30 families.
+Homes were situated together for sociability and defence and land surrounding the living quarters was farmed.
+Traditional fishing villages were based on artisan fishing and located adjacent to fishing grounds"

 Activities at the banks of the Varuna River.
 In Hindu mythology, Varuna continued to be considered the god of all forms of the water element, particularly the oceans.
 Rivers are also affected by the runoff as mentioned earlier in this blog post.
-And the Ganges, which also flows to the Varuna, is among the most polluted rivers on earth.
+And the Ganges, which also flows to the Varuna, is among the most polluted rivers on Earth.

 The approach in his India photography

 When the photographer is working on location in India he always exercises sensitivity when taking photos of people, especially of women. "- My generally philosophy is to strive to be original in my approach to taking pictures.
 My aim is to tell a story and to make the viewer connect or identity with that particular image.
 It could be anything, from a young woman with a striking, haunting face, to idle landscapes in remote regions of Uttar Pradesh.
-I think that there is beauty in the most mundane things - it is reavealing that is the key.
-It is all about making my ideas for a photo happen, and to photograph with respect", the photographer says.
+I think that there is beauty in the most mundane things – it is reavealing that is the key.
+It is all about making my ideas for a photo happen and to photograph with respect", the photographer says.

 History of Uttar Pradesh in India

 Long time ago Uttar Pradesh was associated with two new religions with Jainism and Buddhism.
 It was at Sarnath that Buddha preached his first sermon and laid the foundations of his order and it was in Kushinagar in Uttar Pradesh, where Buddha breathed his last.
 Several centres in Uttar Pradesh like Ayodhya, Prayag, Varanasi and Mathura became reputed centres of learning and in the medieval period, Uttar Pradesh passed under Muslim rule and led the way to new synthesis of Hindu and Islamic cultures.
-The state preserved its intellectual excellency even under the British administration, where they combined Agra and Oudh into one province and called it United Provinces of Agra and Oudh and the name was shortened to the United Provinces in 1935 and in 1950, the United Provinces was renamed as Uttar Pradesh.
+The state preserved its intellectual excellency even under the British administration, where they combined Agra and Oudh into one province and called it 'United Provinces of Agra' and 'Oudh' and the name was shortened to the 'United Provinces' in 1935 and in 1950, the 'United Provinces' was renamed as Uttar Pradesh.
 The state is bounded by the states of Uttarakhand and Himachal Pradesh as well as Nepal in the north, Haryana in the west, Madhya Pradesh in the south and Bihar in the east.

 Uttar Pradesh are two distinct regions